 Just what the hell were they supposed to do?
 They lost relevance in the middle in the Cell Games Saga and most of the MOOKS are stronger than Buu!

-At the very least they could have been shown as victims of all the stuff that happened or they might have at least become mooks of Baby, but it's very strange that GT made it look like it was an Alternate Reality in which they never existed at all.
+At the very least they could have been shown as victims of all the stuff that happened or they might have at least become mooks of Baby, but it's very strange that GT made it look like it was an Alternate Universe in which they never existed at all.
 They didn't even contribute to defeating the villains that escaped from hell, most of whom would have been Cannon Fodder for them.
 How in the world could they completely remain unaffected by everything that happened around them, unless they never existed in the script till the last episode?

 How the hell did Dr. Gero and Dr. Myu manage to make a perfect copy of 17?
 In hell?!?